NOLAI/libpep/README.md

 But all group elements are valid AES-256 keys.
 Group elements can be generated by `GroupElement::random(..)` or `GroupElement::from_hash(..)`.
 Scalars are also 32 bytes, and can be generated with `Scalar::random(..)` or `Scalar::from_hash(..)`.
+There are specific classes for `ScalarNonZero` and `ScalarCanBeZero`, since for almost all PEP operations, the scalar should be non-zero.

 The zero knowledge proofs are offline Schnorr proofs, based on a Fiat-Shamir transform.
 The hashing algorithm used is SHA512.